solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/access_token/_index.md

      --type=extauth.solo.io/oauth
    ```

 2. Create an AuthConfig that references the introspection path.
 This configuration instructs Gloo Gateway to use the `introspectionUrl` to validate access tokens that are provided in an `authorization` header with the request.
 If the token is missing or invalid, Gloo Gateway denies the request.
-You use the internal hostname of the Hydra administrative service as the request comes from Gloo Gateway's exauth pod, which has access to Kubernetes DNS.
+You use the internal hostname of the Hydra administrative service because the request comes from Gloo Gateway's exauth pod, which has access to Kubernetes DNS.
    ```yaml
    kubectl apply -f- <<EOF
    apiVersion: enterprise.gloo.solo.io/v1